rohanbadami/sentiment-analyzer/README.md

 ## 🤝 Contributing

-Pull Requests and Issues are welcome.
+Pull Requests and Issues are welcome!

 ---